Tenant Eviction – Advice for Landlords

 - Property access and health and safety obligations in the context of Coronavirus) COVID-19) restrictions”

-It’s well worth a read of you’re a landlord.
-However, the guidance is not binding.
+It’s well worth a read if you’re a landlord.
+However, the advice is not binding.

-The guidance covers a range of issues relevant to the landlord and tenant relationship during the coronavirus outbreak.
-But in this note we will just look at what it says about tenant eviction.
+The advice covers a range of issues relevant to the landlord and tenant relationship during the coronavirus outbreak.
+But in this note, we will just look at what it says about tenant eviction.

 The guidance advises landlords not to “commence new notices” without a very good reason for doing so.
 It suggests that landlords should offer support and understanding to tenants who may see their income fluctuate.

-Otherwise the guidance simply repeats what we already know from the statute and practice directions, which were discussed here and here .
+Otherwise, the advice simply repeats what we already know from the statute and practice directions, which were discussed here and here .
 Most notices are for three months.
 Proceedings and enforcement can be commenced but will be stayed for 90 days from 27.03.20.

 Landlords are, according to early anecdotal evidence, being sympathetic where arrears are likely to be due to the coronavirus outbreak.
 Tenant eviction is always a last resort.